flotiq/flotiq-docs/docs/panel/webhooks/sync.md

 # Synchronous webhooks

 !!! note
-    Flotiq synchronous webhooks can be customized in enterprise version only.
+    Flotiq synchronous webhooks can be customized in the enterprise version only.
     Reach out to us to discuss possible implementation.

 ## What is a synchronous webhook?